7RU7H/Archive/Tools/C2/Sliver/Sliver-Cheatsheet.md

 // Beacons
 // Show all beacons, information and checkin time beacons
+// Remove beacons that missed their last checking by 1 hour or more beacons prune
 // Show all bbeacno tasks - task are FIFO tasks
 // Drop down to select with arrow keys